sibprojects/php-patterns/README.md

 A State is a behavioral pattern that allows you to dynamically change the behavior of an object when its state changes.

 State-specific behaviors are moved to separate classes.
 The original class keeps a reference to one of these state objects and delegates work to it.

+## Template Method
+A Template Method is a behavioral pattern that defines the skeleton of an algorithm in a superclass and forces subclasses to implement the specific steps of that algorithm.